PubInv/ventmon-ventilator-inline-test-monitor/doc/UserManaul.md

 1. The air output, which is a standard male 22mm outer diameter port.
 This should be connected to the test lung/patient.
 1. A USB connection to provide 5V power to the VentMon.
-Additionally, the VentMon streams [PIRDS](https://github.com/PubInv/respiration-data-standard) data on the serial port, which is useful for testing and checks on verification.
+Additionally, the VentMon streams [PIRDS](https://github.com/PubInv/respiration-data-standard) JSON data on the serial port, which is useful for testing and checks on verification.
 It requires additional software, however, to produce an understandable picture of ventilator performance.
 1. An ethernet connection which is used by the VentMon to stream PIRDS data via UDP.